SpongePowered/SpongeDocs/source/plugin/practices.rst

 troubleshooting very difficult.
 Maintaining NMS modifications is also more difficult than using the Sponge API.
 Mods that add to the Sponge API using code internals will have to specifically write an API, which does not rely on underlying Minecraft code, to be usable by Sponge plugins.
-However, plugins can be created that load separate “compatibility” modules to interact with the underlying implementation (Sponge Coremod or SpongeVanilla).
+However, plugins can be created that load separate “compatibility” modules to interact with the underlying implementation (SpongeForge or SpongeVanilla).

 Plugins using implementation-specific code are very likely to break between versions, and should be clearly labelled as such wherever they are hosted.
 These may more appropriately labelled as "Mods".